Here’s a memory from Diana Prizio:

 “The second year of the Fair, in Litchfield, I worked with Allen Powell making and selling tacos.
 That year, I also met Carol and Eric Hammond and Jack Kertesz.
 Over the 3 to 4 days that year, Carol and I brainstormed about the need for a kitchen facility that could serve meals to volunteers as a way to compensate them for their work.

 The Litchfield fairground didn’t have a likely place to do that, but then the Fair moved to Windsor, and we began to upgrade the small kitchen there to make it work.
-It had a tiny, four-burner, apartment-sized stove, a 1950s household refrigerator, and a back room that we could use as a semi-cool storage facility.
+It had a tiny, four-burner, apartment-sized stove.
+We quickly learned that if two pots touched each other on the stovetop (and we were using large pots), the burners would arc out and give us a nasty shock, shutting down the stove until we flipped the circuit.
+So slow food was our style out of necessity.
+We had a 1950s household refrigerator, and a back room that we could use as a semi-cool storage facility.
 We then decided to call it the Common Kitchen, and four of us were the crew that turned out meals for over 300 volunteers all day.

 Jack and Eric did plenty of procuring and organizing, and we all tended the soups, stews, bubble & squeak (Eric, being English, insisted on some of his favorites) and even breads from that tiny stove, plus a hotplate.
 Carol was a great breakfast cook, Jack and I headed up lunch, and we all worked into the nights prepping and planning the next day’s menus, depending on what came through the door hourly as donations.